-In consideration of the advice of CSS, and pursuant to the terms of the Protocol, the administration presented plans to the CAC which include a request for a permanent fee increase.
+Pursuant to the terms of the Protocol, the administration is presenting plans to the CAC which include a request for a fee increase that includes a permanent component.

-FINANCIAL IMPLICATIONS:
+FINANCIAL AND/OR PLANNING IMPLICATIONS:

-See Cover Sheet for Item 3.(b) on this agenda.
+See Cover Sheet for Item 4 (b) on this agenda.